simp/simp-doc/docs/contributors_guide/maintenance/iso_release_procedures/Pre_Release_Checklist.rst

 * Using linux-min and FIPS disabled boot options
 * Using linux-min, disk encryption, and FIPS disabled boot options

-For the default boot option and and FIPS disabled boot option test cases, the `simp-packer`_ project is the easiest way to verify a SIMP VM can be booted from the ISO and bootstrapped.
-Otherwise, the check has to be done manually:
+For the default boot options with/without encryption and the FIPS disabled boot option with/without encryption test cases, the `simp-packer`_ project is the easiest way to verify a SIMP VM can be booted from the ISO and bootstrapped.
+Otherwise, the check has to be done
+manually:

 * Boot a VM with the SIMP ISO
 * Select the appropriate boot options